FluxML/Optimisers.jl/docs/src/index.md

 is handled by [Functors.jl](https://fluxml.ai/Functors.jl), where we do a walk over the tree formed by the model and update the parameters using the gradients.

+There is also [`Optimisers.update!`](@ref) which similarly returns a new model and new state, but is free to mutate arrays within the old one for efficiency.
+The method of `apply!` for each rule is likewise free to mutate arrays within its state;
+they are defensively copied when this rule is used with `update`.

 Optimisers.jl does not depend on any one automatic differentiation package, but for now the most likely source of gradients is [Zygote.jl](https://fluxml.ai/Zygote.jl).
 Note that `update` always wants the gradient from Zygote's "explicit" mode, as shown above.
 This `∇model` is another tree structure, rather than the dictionary-like object from Zygote's "implicit" mode `gradient(() -> loss(...), Flux.params(model))` -- see [Zygote's documentation](https://fluxml.ai/Zygote.jl/dev/#Explicit-and-Implicit-Parameters-1) for more about this difference.

-There is also [`Optimisers.update!`](@ref) which similarly returns a new model and new state, but is free to mutate arrays within the old one for efficiency.
-The method of `apply!` you write is likewise free to mutate arrays within its state;
-they are defensively copied when this rule is used with `update`.

 ## Usage with [Lux.jl](https://github.com/avik-pal/Lux.jl)